The 2024 Frontier League Hall of Fame Class

 Willie Edwards

 Edwards is one of the most popular players in Frontier League History with the Kalamazoo Kings.
-In 1998, he shocked everyone by being named the MVP of 1998 All-Star game, a game that featured some the greatest players in league history.
+In 1998, he shocked everyone by being named the MVP of the 1998 All-Star Game, a game that featured some of the greatest players in league history.
 He was primarily an outfielder and first baseman, but he played a total of 7 positions over his career.
 He eventually played 5 seasons in the league that featured stops in London, back to Kalamazoo, and finally Chillicothe.
-He completed his Frontier League career with a .311 average, 44 homeruns, and 261 RBI.
-He also played in numerous All-star games and was a post season All-Star selection in 1998.
+He completed his Frontier League career with a .311 average, 44 home runs, and 261 RBI.
+He also played in numerous All-Star games and was a post season All-Star selection in 1998.

 Charlie Lisk

 Lisk was drafted as a catcher right out of high school by the Chicago White Sox and spent 5 years in affiliated pro ball prior to signing with the Windy City Thunderbolts in 2006.
 From 2007-2011, Charlie played for the Gateway Grizzlies.
-Throughout those years with Gateway, he teamed with 2015 Hall of Fame Inductees, Mike Breyman and Stepehn Holdren to form of the most potent line-ups in league hisotry.
-The powerful right handed hitter was a catcher, third and first baseman and Designated Hitter during his career that finished with the River City Rascals in 2012.
-He retired with a .280 career average, 127 homeruns and 442 RBI.
-He is the career leader in homeruns and RBI.
+Throughout those years with Gateway, he teamed with 2015 Hall of Fame Inductees, Mike Breyman and Stepehn Holdren to form one of the most potent line-ups in league history.
+The powerful right-handed hitter was a catcher, third and first baseman, and Designated Hitter during his career that finished with the River City Rascals in 2012.
+He retired with a .280 career average, 127 home runs and 442 RBI.
+He is the career leader in home runs and RBI.
 Lisk was the league MVP in 2010.
-He is one of the only 2 players to be named to the post season All-Star team 4 times (Morgan Burkhart).
+He is one of the only 2 players to be named to the Post-Season All-Star team 4 times (Morgan Burkhart).

 Joey Metropoulos

 Metropolous is the first career Southern Illinois Miners player to be inducted into the Frontier League Hall of Fame.
 From 2007-2010 he was the heart and soul of the Miners.
-A powerful right hand hitting outfield, he was a true leader both on the field in the clubhouse.
-His professionalism gained him a great deal of respect from his teammates, the entire Miners organization, fans and other teams around the league.
+A powerful right-hand hitting outfield, he was a true leader both on the field and in the clubhouse.
+His professionalism gained him a great deal of respect from his teammates, the entire Miners organization, fans, and other teams around the league.
 He is one of only 5 players to hit more than 30 homers in a Frontier League season.
-Joey was the Frontier League MVP in 2009 when he hit .317 with 31 homeruns and drove in 82 runs.
+Joey was the Frontier League MVP in 2009 when he hit .317 with 31 home runs and drove in 82 runs.
 He was a post-season all-star in 2008 and 2009.
 During his Frontier League, Joey had a .305 average with 70 homers and 208 RBI.

 Matt Schweitzer